andreihh/dotfiles/README.md

 - https://specifications.freedesktop.org/basedir-spec/latest/index.html
 - https://wiki.archlinux.org/title/XDG\_Base\_Directory

-The XDG environment variables **must** be defined.
-By default, they are defined in `~/.exports`.
+Some tools only work if the XDG environment variables are explicitly defined.
+By default, they are defined in `~/.config/profile.d/00-env_xdg.sh`.

-## Private `~/.extras`
+## Private configs

-The `~/.extras` file should not be persisted across devices, and therefore is not included in the repository.
-You should create it in the `$HOME` directory and customize it appropriately.
-Example:
+User or device specific configs and binaries that should not be included in the repository can be provided in:

+- `~/.config/profile.d/`
+- `~/.config/bash.d/`
+- `~/.local/bin/`

+Example `~/.bash.d/10-extras.sh`:

 ```
-# ~/.extras: this file contains exported settings and installation paths for
-# various software packages, making them available in interactive shells.
+# extras.sh: exports device-specific settings.

 # Export Git credentials.
 export GIT_AUTHOR_NAME="Andrei Heidelbacher"